 Sung to Jolly Mortals, Fill Your Glasses

 One night I was called to a house where a father and stepson had just done battle with machetes on a darkened stairway in Craigendmuir Street.
 The father, a Mr. Wright, had sustained a severed nose, which was hanging only by a sliver of skin, and I had to lay him on the floor and balance his beak back on his face to reduce blood loss.
-An ambulance showed up quickly and at the Royal Infirmary Wright was treated, coincidentally, by Dr. Wong.
+An ambulance showed up quickly and at the Royal Infirmary, Wright was treated, coincidentally, by Dr. Wong.

-I should have sung Burns’:
+I could have sung Burns’:

 I am a son of Mars, who have been in many wars,